 Welcome to The Survivalist.
-We supply survival kits, long life foods, rat packs, freeze dried foods, instant camping meals (MREs), all in one bug out bags, emergency packs, survival tools, knives, first aid kits, emergency trauma packs, water filters, survival courses, and more for surviving emergency situations, extreme adventures and camping.
+We supply a range of emergency survival kits, bug out bags, get home bags, long life foods, rat packs, freeze dried foods, instant camping meals (MREs), quick cook meals, survival tools, knives, first aid kits, emergency trauma packs, medical sundries, water filters, ration packs, protective clothing, protective equipment, survival courses, and more for surviving emergency situations, extreme adventures and camping.

 Our products are especially suited to adventurers, campers, caravanners, hikers, backpackers, hunters, preppers, bush rangers, off-road bikers and anyone who enjoys outdoor adventures.

 During Lockdown our warehouse staff and couriers practice safe, no contact service and delivery.
 The driver uses a mask and sanitiser and will place the parcel down and step back for you to take your parcel.
 Please sanitise it before opening it and using the contents.
 Thanks.
 Scroll to the bottom of the page to learn more about Covid-19.